|Page 1 of 3:|| |

 With the exception of Pickford and the child actors, much of the supporting players are very much like the Charles Dickens novels, unsympathetic types.
 Grimes is evil beyond belief; his wife (played by Charlotte Mineau) is an ignorant country woman with some common sense, but not quite as pleasant, while their son, Ambrose (Spec O'Donnell) is quite brutal, especially when he pleasures himself by bullying the sparrows, mainly the defenseless ones, ranging from a stuttering youngster to a lame boy bearing crutches.

 Throughout the years, SPARROWS has been available in alternate versions, not in terms of length or missing scenes, but in music accompaniment.
 When the Museum of Modern Art in New York City had a tribute to Mary Pickford in June 1979, the very year of her death, SPARROWS was presented to an attentive audience with a slow pacing piano score, the same print shown in the 1982-83 public television's weekly series of "Sprockets."
-Distributed on video cassette through various distributors, ranging from those with an organ score by Gaylord Carter, piano or no score at all, Turner Classic Movies shows it on it's own "Silent Sunday Nights" equipped with piano score by William Perry from the Paul Killian collection, having the 1970s "Silent Years" feel to it.
+Distributed on video cassette through various distributors, ranging from those with an organ, piano or no scoring at all.
+Turner Classic Movies (TCM premiere: May 30, 1999) occasionally presents it on "Silent Sunday Nights" equipped with piano scoring by William Perry from the Paul Killian collection, having the 1970s "Silent Years" feel to it.

 As good as the story goes in regards to sentiment, suspense and limited doses of comedy, SPARROWS leaves some questions unanswered, one in particular regarding the father of Doris Wayne.
 With the only other female residing in his mansion being a private nurse, whatever became of the mother?
 Is he divorced or widowed?
 As for Pickford's character, she comes across as self-confident, religious and never losing her faith, praying to the Good Lord in hope that someday she and the nine other "sparrows" will obtain their long awaited freedom.
 One poignant scene occurs with Molly holding a dead baby in her arms as she envisions Jesus Christ approaching her and taking the infant with Him to Heaven.

 Of the handful of screen villains at that time, such as Ernest Torrence or Tully Marshall, Von Seyffertitz comes across as very sinister, coming close to the physical resemblance to Max Schreck in the German made NOSFERATU (1922).
-In spite of a few weaknesses found in the screenplay, it's almost a perfect film.
-Only debit happens to be humorous scenes that seem to not fit into this atmospheric setting.
+In spite of some weaknesses in the screenplay, it's almost a perfect film.
+Only debit are dozes of comedy seemingly unfitting with atmospheric setting.
 It's also quite surprising that a movie with a touch of D.W.
-Griffith to be directed by William Beaudine, better known today more for his low-budget productions in later years.
+Griffith to be directed by William Beaudine, better known more for his poverty-row features in later years.

 With a majority of silent movies remade during the sound era, it's amazing that as popular as SPARROWS has become, that it wasn't redone.
 A remake with Anne Shirley as Mollie and Edward Ellis or Arthur Hohl as Grimes might have worked as good casting.
 However, as remakes go, very few have ever recaptured the success of the original. (***)